Wedding Venues: What to Know to Help You Pick ‘Em!

-One of the first things you’ll do is picking wedding venues.
-Our shorter spring and fall weather patterns means that there aren’t a huge variety of wedding dates available where you’ll be able to hit that magic combination of max-number-of-guests-able-to-attend, not-insanely-hot, and does-not-interfere-with-sports.
+One of the first things you’ll do is pick your wedding venue/s.
+Our shorter spring and fall weather patterns mean that there aren’t a huge variety of wedding dates available to hit that magic combination of max-number-of-guests-able-to-attend, not-insanely-hot, and does-not-interfere-with-sports.
 (Because we all know that Louisianians take their sports super seriously, am I right?)

-So, since those perfect combo dates are going to go fast.
-Your venue needs to be one of the first things that you lock down.
+So, those perfect combo dates are going to go fast!
+As a result, your venue needs to be one of the first things that you lock down.
 Many venues book out 18 months to 2 years in advance.
 So if you’re dreaming of one of the big ones, you need to move fast!

 Well, funny you should ask – I have some tips for you, friend.
-I also have a handy spreadsheet for all of you detail-oriented people out there – click here to download, and read on for details on what you need to be plugging into it as you do those wedding venues tours!
+I also have a handy spreadsheet for all of you detail-oriented people out there! click here to download, and read on for details on what to plug into it as you do those wedding venues tours!

 Featured venue: 30A!
 Beach weddings are amazing.

-Tying in with the above, what your paying is all pretty relative to what’s included for that price tag.
+Tying in with the above, what you’re paying is all pretty relative to what’s included for that price tag.
 Are you paying $5,000 to simply reserve your space for a set number of hours?
-Or does that price include table and chair rentals, linen, catering, booze and maybe even the cake?
-You’ll find wedding venues with options all over the board, so utilize your spreadsheet, take copious notes, and catalog everything for easy comparison later when you’ve had a chance to gather some info.
+Or does that price include extras like table and chair rentals, linen, catering, booze… and maybe even the cake?
+You’ll find wedding venues with options all over the board.
+So, utilize your spreadsheet, take copious notes, and catalog everything for easy comparison later when you’ve had a chance to gather some info.

 Featured venue: NOMA Museum of Art

-If you’ve always dreamed of getting married in your family church.
-Or you just want to be married in a house of your or your partner’s faith.
-You’ll likely need to choose two venues, here – your house of worship, and your reception venue.
-For a church ceremony, you’ll need to factor in the officiant cost.
-As well as church decorations such as florals on the end of pews, printed programs, etc. And you’ll need to arrange for the reception site separately.
-You’ll also need to consider transportation options for the wedding party post-ceremony.
-As well as making sure guests have clear directions to their next stop on the celebration train.
-On the other hand, having both ceremony and reception occur at the same location can save transportation time, as well as (probably) a little bit of dough on decor, since you won’t be decorating two wedding venues.
+If you’ve always dreamed of getting married in your family church–or you just want to be married in a house of your or your partner’s faith–you’ll likely need to choose two venues, here.
+One will be your ceremony site, and the other your reception venue.
+For a church ceremony, you’ll need to factor in the officiant cost, and church decorations such as florals on the end of pews, printed programs, etc. You’ll also need to arrange for the reception site separately.
+Transportation from ceremony to reception for the wedding party will need to be considered, as well.
+On the other hand, having both ceremony and reception occur at the same location can save transportation time, and (probably) a little bit of dough on decor, since you won’t be decorating two wedding venues.
 There are no right or wrong answers, here – it just comes down to what’s important to you!

 Featured venue: St. Louis Cathedral

 Some couples want to get married in a sea of greenery, with flowers blooming all around them.
 Some in a field at sunset, and some want their day to be all indoors in a nice, predictable and climate-controlled environment.
-Again, no right or wrong answers, here.
+Again, no right or wrong answers, here!
 An all-indoors setting will give you a wider number of available dates at your disposal (see: climate controlled).
-And an outdoor setting can be absolutely stunning – provided you plan appropriately for weather conditions.
-And have a backup plan in the event of a Mother Nature snafu (more on that in a bit).
+An outdoor setting can be absolutely stunning – provided you plan appropriately for weather conditions, and have a backup plan in the event of a Mother Nature snafu (more on that in a bit).

 Whatever the venue of your dreams looks like, the laws of physics still apply.
 You can’t squeeze a large crowd into a small space.
 So if you’ve got a huge group of friends and family, a smaller-although-adorable all-inclusive venue may be out.
 On the OTHER hand, you also don’t want to book a venue much larger than your expected guest size.
 It’ll just cost you more to decorate and to make it look full.
 Most venues will let you know their typical crowd size that they accommodate.
-So you’ll get a feel for what’s right for your crew as you start touring places.
+This will give you a feel for what’s right for your crew as you start touring places.

 How easy is it going to be for your guests to get to and from your venue?
-The quaint locale of your dreams in the middle of nowhere certainly sounds fantastic – and all is going to be smooth sailing if your guests are mostly locals who will have no trouble finding it.
-But if you have a lot of out-of-town guests, a remote location may prove difficult to find and navigate to, and a big distance from the accommodation arrangements may make it difficult for guests to drive home safely (and soberly) late at night after the party has wrapped up.
+The quaint locale of your dreams in the middle of nowhere certainly sounds fantastic.
+All is going to be smooth sailing if your guests are mostly locals who will have no trouble finding it.
+But if you have a lot of out-of-town guests, a remote location may prove difficult to find and navigate to.
+A big distance from the accommodation arrangements also may make it difficult for guests to drive home safely (and soberly) late at night after the party has wrapped up.

 What does your gut say?

 Only you know what your ideal day looks like.
 And sometimes you don’t know what’s a good fit for you until you’re touring that one spot that just makes your heart sing.
-Don’t underestimate a good gut feeling.
-As long as you have the practicalities all considered.
-If your heart is telling you to go with it – listen up!
-Having one more thing checked off of your Wedding To Do List means you’re one step closer to making it down that aisle with your sanity firmly intact.
+Don’t underestimate a good gut feeling!
+As long as you have the practicalities all considered, listen up if your heart is telling you to go with it.
+Having one more thing checked off of your Wedding To Do List means you’re one step closer to making it down that aisle with your sanity firmly intact!